 Usually, prospective buyers who have previously displayed interest in the home are encouraged to register their interest with the auctioneer formally.
 This gives you the chance to negotiate a sale with the buyer outside the auction room.

 Alternatively, you may wish to speak with a fast property buying company, who specialise in buying homes as quickly as possible and have the necessary funds.
-Accelerate Homes are leaders in the industry and can buy your home in as little as seven days.
-For any questions on selling your property fast, please contact our professional consultants here.
+Accelerate Homes partner with leaders in the industry who can buy your home in as little as seven days.
+For any questions on selling your property fast, please contact us.